bihealth/sodar-core/docs/source/dev_project_app.rst

 Project Search API and Template
 ===============================

-If you want to implement search in your project app, you need to implement the ``search()`` method in your plugin, as well as a template for displaying the results.
+If you want to implement search in your project app, you need to implement the ``search()`` method in your plugin.
+The results will be loaded asynchronously and rendered according to the structure specified in the :py:class:`PluginSearchResult` objects returned by the ``search()`` method.
+The style of the search results table can be customized by providing the path to a CSS file in the ``search_css`` attribute.

 .. hint::